Traverse City State Hospital

 Security guards claim to see his ghost to this day, ascending the steps to the roof.
 The temple, abundant with cold spots, inexplicable shadows, and slamming doors, is known to intimidate visitors with the eerie feeling of being watched…

-River Raisin National Battlefield Park in Monroe
+River Raisin National Battlefield Park | Monroe

 The largest and bloodiest encounters fought on Michigan soil, the Battles of River Raisin (also known as the Battles of Frenchtown) were devastating upsets for the United States during the War of 1812.

-After several days of combat and eventual surrender to the British, American soldiers were lead away by their captors.
+After several days of combat and eventual surrender to the British, American soldiers were led away by their captors.
 The maimed soldiers were abandoned, and would later be massacred by Native Americans in a surprise attack.

 In this deadliest battle of the War of 1812, over half of the total of 1,000 American soldiers lost in the War were killed.